Code of Conduct

 Huband Park Elementary Code of Conduct

-At Huband Park, expected behavior means:
+At Huband Park Elementary School expected behavior means:

 • I am a responsible and engaged learner

-• I can contribute to making our school safe for everyone
+• I can contribute to making our school safe for everyone.

-We believe that it is okay to make mistakes, and that we grow when we fix them.
+We believe that it is okay to make mistakes, and that we grow when we reflect on them and make an effort to repair harm.
 Adults are responsible for modelling, teaching, and setting the conditions for a safe and caring school.
 When unexpected behavior happens, students are responsible for restoring their relationship with adults and students.
 Consequences, if required, start with the adults closest to the child (the classroom teacher in communication with parents) and can escalate to involving the principal or vice principal if the behavior is harmful to self or others, or is repeated.
+At Huband Park we aim to be

 • E – Empathetic, engaged

-• A – Accepting, active
+• A – Accepting, appreciative

-• R – Respectful, resilient
+• R – Respectful, resilient, responsible

-• T – Tolerant, team-builders
+• T – Tolerant, team-builders, thoughtful

 Rising Expectations